Understanding the Healing Power of Indian Head Massage

 Coconut Oil (Narikela Taila/Kera Taila):

-Coconut oil Almond Oil:
+Almond Oil:

-Qualities: Warming, nourishing.
+- Qualities: Warming and nourishing.

-2. Medicated/Herbal Oils (Tailams):
+2. Medicated/Herbal Oils (Tailams)

 These oils are infused with specific Ayurvedic herbs to enhance their therapeutic properties for the head, hair, and nervous system.
 Some of the most commonly used and highly regarded Ayurvedic oils for Shiro Abhyanga include:

-Calendula oil
+Calendula Oil:

 Brahmi Taila:

-Key Herb: Brahmi (Bacopa monnieri).
+- Key Herb: Brahmi (Bacopa monnieri).

-Benefits: Renowned for calming the mind, improving memory and concentration, reducing anxiety and stress, promoting sound sleep, and enhancing mental clarity.
+- Benefits: Renowned for calming the mind, improving memory and concentration, reducing anxiety and stress, promoting sound sleep, and enhancing mental clarity.
 It's often Pitta-pacifying.

 Bhringraj Taila (or Bhringamalakadi Taila / Nilibhringadi Kera Taila):

-Key Herb: Bhringraj (Eclipta prostrata), often combined with Amalaki (Indian Gooseberry) and sometimes Neeli (Indigo).
+- Key Herb: Bhringraj (Eclipta prostrata), often combined with Amalaki (Indian Gooseberry) and sometimes Neeli (Indigo).

 Chandanadi Taila:

-Key Herb: Chandana (Sandalwood).
+- Key Herb: Chandana (Sandalwood).

 Triphaladi Taila:

-Key Herbs: Triphala (a combination of Amalaki, Haritaki, and Bibhitaki).
+- Key Herbs: Triphala (a combination of Amalaki, Haritaki, and Bibhitaki).

 Ashwagandhadi Taila:

-Key Herb: Ashwagandha (Withania somnifera).
+- Key Herb: Ashwagandha (Withania somnifera).

 Book a Treatment or Consultation